Negative curvature in graphical small cancellation groups

-It is not true in general that a path $\alpha$ in the Cayley graph of a $Gr'(\ifrac{1}{6})$--group is strongly contracting if and only if the intersection of $\alpha$ with any embedded component of $\Gamma$ is uniformly bounded.
+Having uniformly bounded intersection with every embedded component of $\Gamma$ is a sufficient condition for a geodesic $\alpha$ in the Cayley graph of a $Gr'(\ifrac{1}{6})$--group to be strongly contracting.
+It is not a necessary condition.
 Consider the following example: \begin{example} We start with a simple example of an infinite classical $C'(\ifrac{1}{6})$--small cancellation presentation: $\fpres{a,b}{R_n:n\in\N}$ where, for each $n\geqslant 0$ we define:

 The graphs $\Gamma_i$ for $i\geqslant 1$ are defined by taking the disjoint union of oriented cycles $R_n$ for $(i-1)(i)\leqslant 2n\leqslant -2+i(i+1)$ and identifying the unique subpath with label $b^{20k}$ in $R_{k-1}$ to the unique subpath in $R_k$ with label $b^{20k}$ which is preceded by $a$ and succeeded by $ba$.
 This means we identify the paths labelled by the bold words $ab^{20(k-1)+1}ab^{20(k-1)+2}\dots a\mathbf{b^{-20k}}$ and $a\mathbf{b^{20k}}ba\dots ab^{-(20k+20)}$.